ibisngs/knime4ngs/README.md

 The lower FileLoader takes a [list of the fastQ files](https://github.com/ibisngs/knime4ngs/raw/resource/DiffExpression/diff_exp_fastq.list) as input.
 Then, set the path to the annotation file in the dialog of the **FeatureCounts** node which corresponds to the path to the file [Homo_sapiens.GRCh37.75.chr16.gtf](https://github.com/ibisngs/knime4ngs/blob/resource/DiffExpression/Homo_sapiens.GRCh37.75.chr16.gtf.gz) in your resources folder.
 Finally, you have to select the [sample_cond.tsv](https://github.com/ibisngs/knime4ngs/raw/resource/DiffExpression/sample_cond.tsv) using the **CSVReader** node.
-Although, the status lights of some nodes are still red you can now execute the workflow.